We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 That said, we do try to keep one lighter style of beer available on tap at all times to keep all of our visitors happy.
 Even our lightest beers are (purposely) made with more flavour than most mass-produced beer, however.

 Our beer is kept in stainless steel Cornelius kegs (old soda kegs) that are popular with home brewers.
-The beer is served on Perlick taps in our basement bar where we typically have four styles on tap at any given time.
-A C02 tank is used to dispense and carbonate the beer.
+The beer is served on Perlick taps and stout faucets in our basement bar where we typically have eight styles on tap at any given time.
+Tanks of CO2 and CO2/Nitrogen blend are used to dispense and carbonate the beer.
+(More information)

 Approximately one year (on and off) was spent researching, designing, and building our Electric Brewery.
 The entire process was photographed from start to end.
 60-70% of the time was spend on research and design, 20% on the photographing, and then less than 10% on the actual building.
 Documenting the build process after the fact has (so far) taken many months of work.